yorkpshaw/hot-stocks/journals/york.md

+## Tuesday, November 29
+Today, I worked on:

+    -
+    -

 ## Monday, November 28
 Today, I worked on:

-    - Wrote out the pseudocode for the saved and about components
+    - Wrote an outline for how to tackle setting up the saved and about components
     - Reorganized the files into different folders with the team
     - Studied the rest of the team's code up until this point